shwikhhhh/shwikhhhh/README.md

 <img align="right" src="https://c.tenor.com/_DOBjnGspYAAAAAM/code-coding.gif" width="200" alt="Coding GIF"/>

-Hi, I'm an aspiring Odoo Developer with a background in accounting and a passion for ERP systems.
+Hi, I'm an Odoo Developer with a background in accounting and a passion for ERP systems.
 I am currently developing business applications using Python and Odoo while expanding my knowledge of PostgreSQL, XML, JavaScript, HTML, CSS, and Git.
 I also have a solid foundation in C++, Linux, and computer networking.
 I enjoy solving real-world business problems and continuously improving my technical skills through hands-on projects.

 <br clear="right"/>